AmbrogioMB/AmbrogioMB.github.io/teaching.md

-### Teaching assistant
+### Teaching assistant / Tutoring

-Linear Algebra for the Bachelor's course in Bioengineering at University of Pavia, academic year 2022/2023, for a total of 40 hours.
+* Geometria e Algebra for the Bachelor's course in Bioengineering (held by Prof. Francesco Bonsante), University of Pavia, academic year 2021/2022, for a total of 40 hours.
+* Tutoring for first-year students of the Bachelor's degree program in Mathematics, University of Pavia, academic year 2021/2022, for a total of 40 hours.